|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Today, we start with a drive to Tulear on the west coast.
 We stop enroute at Zombitse National Park which offers amazing view of baobab trees, orchids and home to the Verreaux Sifaka and Zombitse sportive lemurs, endemic birds such as Appert's tetraka and standing geckos.

 Day 11: Fly to Fort Dauphin, to Berenty Reserve

-This morning we visit an arboretum that features spiny forests thriving in the southern arid region, before we transfer to the airport for the flight to Fort Dauphin.
-From the beautiful town of Fort Dauphin set amidst windswept green hills, blue seas and fine beaches, we transfer to Berenty Reserve.
+This morning we return to the airport and fly to the beautiful town of Fort Dauphin set amidst windswept green hills, blue seas and fine beaches, we transfer to Berenty Reserve.

 Day 12: Berenty Reserve

 The Berenty Reserve is the country's best known reserve -its director was awarded the World Wildlife Fund's Getty Prize for nature conservation.
 The reserve contains nearly a third of the remaining tamarind gallery forest in Madagascar and is the best place to see ringtail lemurs and Verreaux's sifakas (large white lemurs which are among nature's most accomplished acrobats, hurling themselves across vast distances between tamarind trees).

 Day 13: To Fort Dauphin, Nahampoana Reserve